 The helicopter will most likely arrive sometime between 11:00 am and 3:00 pm (depending on weather clearance), and will transfer you back to Petropavlovsk.

 Anatoly or Daria will meet you again and transfer you to the airport.
 If there is time, the bus can also take the group to a nearby store for souvenir shopping.
-Andrey will get everyone the departure paperwork at this time, which you will need to present along with your passport and visa at immigrations when departing Russia.
+Anatoly will get everyone the departure paperwork at this time, which you will need to present along with your passport and visa at Immigrations when departing Russia.

 Lodging at Kamchatka Wilderness Floats

 Kamchatka Wilderness Floats are the most rustic, adventurous trips on the peninsula… maybe the world.

 That being said, we've controlled all the factors that are controllable by outfitting the expeditions with hi-tech 4-season mountaineering tents and specialized cooking and camp equipment in use on professional river trips